lyteword/chspurgeon-tod/volume-4/psalm-94.md

 2\.None need punish them but himself. (a) It will be complete,—"shall cut them off." (b) Certain.
 "Yea, "etc.&nbsp;*G.R.*&nbsp;

-## WORK UPON THE NINETY-FOURTH PSALM
+## Works Upon The Ninety-Fourth Psalm

 In the Works of Cardinal Sadoleto (1477-1547), pp. 895-972, there is an Exposition of this Psalm, 8 volume edition, Anno Domini 1607.